Eweol/Seeddms_OIDC/README.md

 ## SeedDms OIDC Extension

-This is a SeedDms extension that add support for OIDC to SeedDMS.
+This is a SeedDms extension that add support for OIDC to SeedDms.

 ## Install